Yu-Gi-Oh: 6 Abnormal Ways To Win Duels

 1. Exodia the Forbidden One

-Rating: 4.5/5.
-When used in the right deck, Exodia cards can remain hidden in your hand as you build defenses and collect the cards, then unleashed for an instant victory.
+Rating: 5/5.
+Used properly, Exodia cards can remain hidden in your hand as you build defenses and collect them, then score an instant victory.